 Please note: Financial aid packages outlining the exact costs and availability of aid and scholarships are only generated for students who have been accepted to GS.
-As such, for prospective students concerned about financial aid, it is important to go through of process of applying for admission and upon potential acceptance, to ensure all the correct financial aid forms are on file so that a complete financial aid package can be generated for you.
-Unfortunately until a student gains admission to GS, financial aid eligibility is indeterminable.
+Prospective students concerned about financial aid must go through the process of applying for admission, and upon potential acceptance, must ensure all of the correct financial aid forms are on file, so that a complete financial aid package can be generated for them.
+Unfortunately, until a student gains admission to GS, financial aid eligibility is indeterminable.

-GS identifies nontraditional students as those who have had at least a one year break in their educational history since high school or students who are taking a nontraditional academic path through one of GS’s joint/dual degree programs.
-It is important to note that whether a student has a one year break or ten year break, most students who choose GS usually see themselves as being more mature and independent than a traditional student.
+GS identifies nontraditional students as those who have had at least a one-year break in their educational history since high school, those who have a compelling reason to attend part time or those who are taking a nontraditional academic path through one of GS’s joint/dual degree programs.
+It is important to note that whether a student has a one-year break or a ten-year break, most students who choose GS usually see themselves as being more mature and independent than traditional students.

 A limited number of courses in Columbia’s professional schools are open to undergraduates.
-Students may take a maximum of two courses (6 credits) for elective credit in professional courses toward the 124 credits necessary for their degree.
-More information is available here.
+Students may take a maximum of two courses (6 points) for elective credit in professional courses toward the 124 points necessary for their degree.
+For more information, visit the Additional Academic Opportunities page.

-Columbia University School of General Studies (GS) students are those with nontraditional backgrounds who seek a traditional education at an Ivy League university.
+Columbia University School of General Studies (GS) students are those with nontraditional backgrounds who seek a, rigorous, traditional education at an Ivy League university.
 What defines our students as nontraditional is that GS students have taken breaks of one year or more in their educational paths.
-GS students are returning and adult students who seek to complete a rigorous undergraduate degree.
 Despite these differences, GS students take the same courses as all other Columbia undergraduates, are taught by the same professors in the same classes, and are fully integrated into Columbia's undergraduate curriculum.

 Yes.
 GS students take the same courses with the same faculty, are held to the same high standards, and earn the same degree as all other Columbia undergraduates.

 GS does not offer a general studies major.
-The School of General Studies is an undergraduate liberal arts college offering more than 70 majors.
+The School of General Studies is an undergraduate liberal arts college offering more than 80 majors and concentrations.
 For a full list, visit the Majors and Concentrations page.

-No. Students attend full time or part time, and it is important to note that they may change their full- or part-time status on a semester by semester basis.
-International students on an F-1 student entry visa must attend full time (12 or more credits).
+No. Students may attend full time or part time, and it is important to note that they may change their full- or part-time status on a semester by semester basis.
+International students on an F-1 student entry visa must attend full time (12 or more points).

 If courses are offered at night, they are offered to all undergraduate students, not specifically to GS students.
-GS students take the same classes as all other Columbia undergraduate students.
+GS students take the same classes, with the same professors, as all other Columbia undergraduate students.
 If a course is not offered at night, students must make arrangements to take the required or desired course at the time it is offered.

-Students who are enrolled full-time at GS (12 or more credits per semester) are eligible for University Apartment Housing.
+Students who are enrolled full-time at GS (12 or more points per semester) are eligible for University Apartment Housing.
 For more information, please visit the Housing page.

-There are no parking lots on campus.
-While it may be possible to find metered street spots, it is difficult to find parking on any kind of predictable basis.
-Most students use public transportation.
-There are private garages in the neighborhood that offer parking as well.
+Parking garages on campus are reserved for faculty and staff.
+Students may use a variety of private garages in the neighborhood.
+While it may be possible to find metered street spots, it is difficult to find such parking on any kind of predictable basis, and most students use public transportation.

 Yes.
-Each month the Admissions Office offers Information Sessions that cover the application process, credit transfers, financial planning, and student life.
+Each month the Office of Admissions offers Information Sessions that cover the application process, credit transfers, financial planning, and student life.
 Visit the Information Sessions page for locations and registration details.

 Prospective students may apply any time of the year, since applications are processed on a rolling basis.
-Students are admitted for both the fall and spring semesters.
-Please see the Important Dates section of the website for all application deadlines.
+Students are admitted for both the fall and spring semesters, and each term includes priority early action, early action, and regular decision deadlines.
+Please see the Important Dates page for details about application deadlines.

 In general, the Admissions Committee is looking for at least a 3.00 GPA.
 It is important to note, however, that the Admissions Committee also takes into account standardized test scores, the autobiographical essay, recommendations, and high school performance.
 Some applicants may also be asked to interview.

-Interviews are required in some instances.
-Applicants will be contacted should we wish to interview them.
+Interviews are required in some instances, at the request of the Admissions Committee.
+Applicants will be contacted directly should the Admissions Committee wish to interview them.

-All B.A./B.S. candidates are eligible to receive in transfer up to 60 of the 124 credits required for graduation.
-Admitted students are eligible for transfer credit only from the institutions listed on the application for admission at the time the application is submitted to the GS Office of Admissions.
-Coursework from institutions not listed on the application for admission will not be considered for transfer credit.
+All B.A. candidates are eligible to receive in transfer up to 60 credits toward the 124 points required for graduation.
+Admitted students are eligible for transfer credit only from the institutions listed on the application for admission at the time the application is submitted to the GS Office of Admissions (all previous institutions attended MUST be listed on the application).
 For more information on specific coursework, please visit the Transfer Students page.

-GS students have varied backgrounds, some of which include earning a GED.
+GS students have varied backgrounds, some of which include students who have previously earned their GED.
 Students who have earned a GED typically have had a professional career or additional college coursework that demonstrates success inside and outside of the classroom.
-For examples of current GS students, please visit the Student Profiles page.
+For examples of current GS students and alumni, please visit the Student Profiles page.